nater1067/nater1067.github.io/_posts/2018-01-02-recommended-tech-stack.markdown

 knowledge of the Java Virtual Machine.
 Scala tends to have much larger server requirements than NodeJS because of its dependency on the JVM.

-<h3>Backend Infrastructure</h3>
+<h3>Back-end Infrastructure</h3>
 PHP Symfony, NodeJS Express and Scala Play all get baked into [Docker](https://docs.docker.com/get-started/) container images and deployed on
 AWS EC2 Container Service.
 PHP Symfony is unfortunately harder to deploy because it requires both NGINX and PHP-FPM for its server.
 Express is executable out of the box, so creating a Docker container for it is very simple and just requires NodeJS installed to run.
 Scala Play compiles to an executable and will run in a Docker container with the correct version of Java installed.

 AWS EC2 Container Service (ECS) keeps your docker containers running for you.
-So once you deploy your backend services, you can sit back, relax and let ECS take the wheel.
+So once you deploy your back-end services, you can sit back, relax and let ECS take the wheel.
 An AWS Application Load Balancer (ALB) will round robin traffic to as many instances of your docker containers as you like.
 I've got tutorials on how to deploy Symfony and Scala Play with docker on the YouTube Channel, linked below.
 The ALB exposes analytics related to service health, request frequency